top of page

 "Hu beseder, hu beseder," she said with a smile and a shrug.
 "Ayn ma la-asot?"

-That word...beseder...that everything is okay...everything is 'in order'...is used so readily here, even though nothing is okay, and nothing feels in order at all...
+And that word...beseder...that everything is okay...everything is 'in order'...is used so readily here, even though nothing is okay, and nothing feels in order at all...

 As I've sat here for hours, inhaling the news of the day which was harsh, with a farmer in the north being killed by a missile from Lebanon and another two young soldiers killed in Gaza and the family members of hostages live in studio and the films of released hostages starting to be shown...